-The post-meal rebound is a typical problem that can arrive parceled in with the latest attempt at a diet.
+The post-meal rebound is a typical problem that can arrive parcelled in with the latest attempt at a diet.
 You wrap up a meal, feel pretty great, shove the table away and move ahead with life.
 But within an hour or two, the new lease of energy peters out and hunger forces its way back to the forefront.

 At this point, you’re wondering whether there was ever a point in life where you weren’t hungry.
-The diet stretches out into the distant future, and it looks more unsustainable by every passing minute of persistent discomfort.
+The diet stretches out into the distant future, and it looks more unsustainable with every passing minute of persistent discomfort.

 There’s a solution that tackles most causes of this symptom.

 Try sprinkling some fats on top of your meal.
 At least a tablespoon’s worth if it’s a pure fatty substance, more if it’s a mix.
 Here’s why: fat calories are the slowest to break down in the body.
 They can take 5-6 hours to fully digest, meaning there’s still fresh energy being delivered to the limbs long after you finish eating.

 This keeps blood sugar at a stable level, and prevents the body from entering a serious catabolic state in response to activity.
 Sure, there needs to be some degree of catabolism to force fat loss, but if it’s approaching severe rates, take it as a sign that the body’s fighting back tooth and nail.
 Fat loss is about to get decidedly more uncomfortable.
 Ideally this is a route we don’t go down.